C1rb/Abacus/README.md

 Version 1.1
 - Added float operations (Addition, Subtraction, Multiplication and Division of float)
 - Rearranged the calculator keypad, added the decimal button

+  Version 1.1.5
+  - Added the negative interger operations (which means that you can now solve negative expressions)

 Feel free to use and improve my code.